00Aimbot-exe00/Comp-Project-2080/README.md

 Installation:
 -------------
-Run the Python script to launch a Tkinter-based UI that displays the dashboard.
+Run the Python script to launch a Ptqt6 GUI that displays the dashboard.
 The interface is organized into frames for income, expenses, assets, and alerts.

 Quick Start:
 ------------
 Download through the terminal
-  python3 --version
-Open
-python3 dashboard.py
+ python3 -m venv venv
+ python -m pip install --upgrade pip python -m pip install PyQt6 matplotlib

+Run the app
+ python finance_app.py